 Creative Collaboration Lunch, Meet Fellow Attendees & Brainstorm Solutions For Our City’s Most Pressing Problems

 Building An Engaged Community Through Fitness

-Ft.
-Nick Rodricks, The November Project
+Featuring Nick Rodricks, The November Project

 The River Of Health

-Changa Bell, Executive Director, Black Male Yoga Initiative
+Featuring Changa Bell, Executive Director, Black Male Yoga Initiative

-Ft.
-Dr. Gymama Slaughter, Associate Professor of Computer Science & Electrical Engineering, University of Maryland, Baltimore County
+Featuring Dr. Gymama Slaughter, Associate Professor of Computer Science & Electrical Engineering, University of Maryland, Baltimore County

-Rebel With A Cause – Pushing The Boundaries Of Brain Science,
+Rebel With A Cause: Pushing The Boundaries Of Brain Science

 Jandel Allen-Davis, MD – Vice President of Government and External Relations, Kaiser Permanente